We will email you so you're the first to know when we launch new features.

 It remains to be determined whether Fox Sparrow is one highly variable species or up to four closely-related species (Zink and Kessen 1999).
 Even within the four major subspecies groups the 18 recognized subspecies of "Red, Thick-billed, Slate-colored", and "Sooty" Fox Sparrows present so much individual plumage variation as to cause birders to scratch their heads in befuddlement.
 Where I live in the Pacific Northwest, one can readily see 20+ Sooty Fox Sparrows during a winter day, with no two looking exactly alike in terms of plumage (Mlodinow et al. 2012).

-My experience with Red and Sooty Fox Sparrows led me to believe that their most consistent aspect is bill coloration, which consists of mostly dark horn color on the upper mandible and bright corn-yellow along the basal cutting edge of the upper mandible and most of the lower mandible.
+My experience with Red and Sooty Fox Sparrows led me to believe that their most consistent aspect is bill coloration, which consists of mostly dark horn color on the maxilla and bright corn-yellow along the basal cutting edge of the maxilla and most of the mandible.
 I've always thought that this bill coloration was universal among Sooty and Red Fox Sparrows, with Slate-colored Fox Sparrows showing lesser amounts of duller yellow on the bill.

 A day spent sorting and captioning Fox Sparrow images for the BirdFellow Social Field Guide has revealed that bill color–at least in Red and Sooty Fox Sparrows–may change seasonally, adding another confounding element to sorting them out.